Betterment Checking review

 - Low daily withdrawal limits.
 There’s a $500 limit for ATM withdrawals and a $2,000 limit for debit card and bank transfer transactions.

-But if you’re after an interest-bearing checking account with more ways to make deposits and withdrawals, compare other checking accounts before you decide.
+If you’re after an interest-bearing checking account with more ways to make deposits and withdrawals, compare other checking accounts before you decide.

 Betterment’s ATM network and fees